Top Best Homemade Dog Food Recipes

 • 2 tablespoons of olive oil

-Directions: Can be either cooked together or mixed raw.
+Directions: This can be either cooked together or mixed raw.
 If the meat has bones, it should be raw.

 3. Ground Beef Recipe